PummyOW/aasd/README.md

 - Doesn't target downed enemies or teammates.
 Prioritizes targets near your crosshair.
 - Aims at the head at short range and torso at mid/ long range.

+Aimbot currently disabled!
-Hold *Right Mouse* to use the aimbot.
+(Hold *Right Mouse* to use the aimbot.
-Hold *Mouse 5* to temporary disable the aimbot.
+Hold *Mouse 5* to temporary disable the aimbot.)

 Press *F8* to toggle the chams.